 A Plaque commemorating the incident and a double-sided bust of Gandhi, was inaugurated there by the late Chief Minister of Delhi, Sushma Swaraj in 2018. ( She Died on the 6th of August 2019).

 The next stop is the Phoenix Settlement.
 This Commune was started by Gandhi in the North of Durban.
-They continues to run social development programmes for the local community, led by his granddaughter Ela Gandhi! ( She highlights the diverse activities of the Centre, which aims to make many people form the impoverished communities surrounding the Area self-sufficient.
+They continues to run social development programs for the local community, led by his granddaughter Ela Gandhi! ( She highlights the diverse activities of the Centre, which aims to make many people form the impoverished communities surrounding the Area self-sufficient.

 Proceeding to Ladysmith, to the Lord Vishnu Temple.
 A Statue of Gandhi is in the forecourt of the Temple.
 Continuing on through terrible Roads, Dundee awaits were there is a Museum on Zulu Culture.
 The Courthouse where Gandhi and his wife; Kasturba, were tried and sentenced on a number of occasions for leading peaceful protest marches, is also in Dundee.